VincentVeak/PicoNav/index.md

 permalink: /
 ---

-# Welcome to PicoNav
+# Welcome, Navigator.

-PicoNav is your virtual pet companion that brings joy and adventure to your daily life.
-This site contains everything you need to get the most out of your PicoNav experience.
+The PicoNav is a different take on virtual pets with a focus on adventure and battles.
+This site contains everything you need to get the most out of your PicoNav as you venture forth!

 <div style="background: #1e1e1e; padding: 20px; border-radius: 8px; margin: 20px 0;">
   <h2 style="margin-top: 0;">✨ New to PicoNav?</h2>
-  <p>Start here to get up and running in minutes!</p>
+  <p>Check out the User Manual to get started!</p>
-  <a href="/docs/getting-started" style="background: #FF7573; color: #E6EBC5; padding: 10px 20px; border-radius: 5px; text-decoration: none; display: inline-block;">Get Started Guide →</a>
+  <a href="/docs/getting-started" style="background: #FF7573; color: #E6EBC5; padding: 10px 20px; border-radius: 5px; text-decoration: none; display: inline-block;"><b>Read the Manual →</b></a>
 </div>

 ---